BonsaiDen/JavaScript-Garden/doc/forinloop.md

 This version is the only correct one to use.
 Due to the use of `hasOwnPropery` it will **only** print out `moo`.
-When `hasOwnProperty` is left out, the code is prone to errors when the native prototypes - for example `Object.prototype` - have been extended.
+When `hasOwnProperty` is left out, the code is prone to errors when the native prototypes have been extended; for example, `Object.prototype`.

 One widely used framework which does this is [**Prototype**][1].
 When this framework is included, `for in` loops that doe not use `hasOwnProperty` are